ichard26/diff-shades/README.md

 __version__ = "21.12a2"
 ```

+If you're using `show` as part of a larger script, then `-q` / `--quiet` may be
+useful by suppressing non-essential output.

 **Note**: show-ing a project is currently not implemented and so are `--diff` /
 `--list` output modes.